Use Debian Metadata Validation

 User Guide

-To ensure that Debian repositories are not corrupted by malformed packages, Artifactory first validates parts of the Debian metadata to make sure that none of the relevant metadata fields are empty.
+To ensure that malformed packages do not corrupt Debian repositories, Artifactory first validates parts of the Debian metadata to make sure that none of the relevant metadata fields are empty.
 If the validation process indicates a malformed package, Artifactory provides several indications:

 • The package is not indexed